pwa-builder/PWABuilder/docs/starter/adding-content.md

-# Adding Content to Your PWA
+# Adding New Pages / Routing

 The PWA Starter is a [Single-Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) and uses a client-side router to navigate between pages.